Hassan Naboulsi

 Tools

-Git Linux JIRA Jenkins LTspice Automation Scripting
+Git Linux JIRA Jenkins LTspice Vivado KiCad Confluence

 Get in Touch